All salon owners must have a good salon business plan.

 1. Salon Mission Statement

-A salon mission statement is a short summary of why your salon exists, what the goal of the salon is and how this goal is achieved.
-It is the first thing you and other people who read your plan see and should be clearly visible at the top of your one-page salon business plan.
+A salon mission statement is a summary of why your salon exists, what the goal of the salon is, and how this goal is achieved.
+It is the first thing you and others who read your plan see and should be visible at the top of your one-page salon business plan.

-Everyone who work with and for you should understand and embrace your salon’s mission.
+Everyone who works with and for you should understand and embrace your salon’s mission.
 It unites your salon team.

 What is a Good Mission Statement of a Salon?